What are the different kinds of dry eyelids?

 Eye drops only provide temporary relief for people who experience these dry eyelid symptoms, they do not treat the inflammation, and unless used repeatedly, the symptoms will remain.
 Luckily, there’s a much more effective solution on the market: OptiLight.

-OptiLight works in a very different way from traditional treatments.
-This non-invasive treatment uses light to treat dry eyes in the area below the eyes.
-It is the first and only IPL treatment FDA-approved for dry eye management.
+OptiLight works in a different way from traditional treatments.
+This non-invasive treatment uses light to treat dry eyes, applied on the skin below the eyes.
+Lumenis light therapy is the first and only FDA-approved for dry eye management.
 It is a safe, gentle, and well-studied procedure with over 40 clinical studies to support its effectiveness.

 It’s difficult to sustain a regimen of eye drops, compresses and warm showers.
-OptiLight is a course of just 4 sessions of about 15 minutes each that treat the root cause of the problem and negates the use of regular eye drops.
+OptiLight treatment includes a course of 4 sessions of about 15 minutes each that address the inflammation and negates the use of regular eye drops.

 Ask your dry eye professional about OptiLight.